So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around

 How do you get rich if you’re poor?
 You won’t be rich tomorrow by taking action today.
-But what you will be is one step closer to no longer being broke and one step further away from the constant thought of “why am I so poor?” that has been holding you back.
+But what you will be is one step closer to financial stability and one step further away from the constant thought of “why am I so poor?” that has been holding you back.

 Start working on the things you can control right now, like your grocery budget, what you get your credit card out for, tracking what you spend your money on.

 Create your budget, set up your sinking funds and start working on how you can stretch your money further so you can pay off your debt faster.

 These posts will help you organize your finances and learn how to stretch your money that bit further: